WakiMak/trentent.github.io-forked/_posts/2016-09-15-examining-logon-durations-with-control-up-profile-load-time.md

 = 45 seconds.

-According to the KB article, we are seeing the Max SYN retransmissions (2) for each syn sent. Â [This article contains a hotfix we can install](https://support.microsoft.com/en-ca/kb/2786464) to change the value of the Max SYN retransmissions, but it&#8217;s a minimum of 2 which it&#8217;s set to anyways. Â However, there is an [additional hotfix to modify](https://support.microsoft.com/en-ca/kb/2472264) the 3 second time period.
+According to the KB article, we are seeing the Max SYN retransmissions (2) for each syn sent. Â [This article contains a hotfix we can install](https://support.microsoft.com/en-ca/kb/2786464) to change the value of the Max SYN retransmissions, but it's a minimum of 2 which it's set to anyways. Â However, there is an [additional hotfix to modify](https://support.microsoft.com/en-ca/kb/2472264) the 3 second time period.

-The minimum I&#8217;ve found is we can reduce the 3 second time period to 100ms.
+The minimum I've found is we can reduce the 3 second time period to 100ms.

 <img class="aligncenter size-full wp-image-1710" src="http://theorypc.ca/wp-content/uploads/2016/09/values.png" alt="values" width="535" height="309" srcset="http://theorypc.ca/wp-content/uploads/2016/09/values.png 535w, http://theorypc.ca/wp-content/uploads/2016/09/values-300x173.png 300w" sizes="(max-width: 535px) 100vw, 535px" />